capitalone/rubicon-ml/README.md

 Now `pre-commit` will run automatically on git commit and will ensure consistent code format throughout the project.
-You can format without committing via `uv run pre-commit run` or skip these checks with `git commit --no-verify`.
+You can format without committing via `uv run pre-commit run --all-files` or skip these checks with `git commit --no-verify`.